Tymewalk/Hiss/README.md

 A Python module for bridging Scratch and Python.

 ## What is Hiss?
-Hiss is a Python module that uses Pygame to bring Scratch-like features to Python.
+Hiss is a Python module that uses PyGame to bring Scratch-like features to Python.
+[Scratch](scratch.mit.edu) is a programming language developed by MIT that uses block-based scripts to introduce kids to programming.

+## How do I run Hiss?
+Simply clone the repo, move the `hiss/` folder into the same folder as the Python script importing it, then simply type `import hiss`.
+You must have PyGame installed in order to use Hiss.